 So, is the TranzAlpine the journey of a lifetime?

-The TranzAlpine is one of the World's Great Train Journeys that you can experience in your backyard; a must do for your list of local escapes.
+The TranzAlpine is a world-famous journey right on your doorstep; a must-do for your list of local escapes.
 Seeing is believing so pick a date and book a journey you won’t stop talking about!